kilian-m/parameterized_club/README.md

 ### Handle:
 - layer height: .1, nozzle temperature: 270, build plate temperature: 85 C, print speed 60 mm/s, no print cooling
+- make shure to use a printer that can handle such temperatures!!!
 - use .6 mm nozzle
 - use Magigoo PA on your build plate
 - use brim for build plate adhesion